Wade’s 3-run homer leads Giants to fifth straight win

+SAN FRANCISCO (AP) — The San Francisco Giants are going so well their starting pitchers are becoming regular producers at the plate.
+Logan Webb thought he might even have his first career home run to show for his stellar evening, settling for a bases-loaded single that brought home two runs in a big inning.

+“I wish it did go out, though,” Webb said, smiling, noting everybody keeps telling him he’ll clear the fences soon enough — with some advice: “Hit the weight room.”

-SAN FRANCISCO (AP) — LaMonte Wade Jr. hit a three-run homer in the fourth, pitcher Logan Webb added a two-run single moments earlier to help his winning cause, and the MLB-leading San Francisco Giants beat the Colorado Rockies 7-0 on Thursday night for their fifth straight win and seventh in eight games.
+LaMonte Wade Jr. hit a three-run homer in the fourth moments after Webb’s deep fly to center that helped his winning cause, and the MLB-leading Giants beat the Colorado Rockies 7-0 on Thursday night for their fifth straight win and seventh in eight games.

+“It’s been a while since he’s driven one like that,” catcher Curt Casali said.
+“It’s always nice when the pitchers help themselves.”

+Webb hasn’t hit a home run since high school, but is getting closer.

-Alex Dickerson hit an RBI double in the second and Curt Casali doubled in a run to start the six-run fourth for San Francisco, which owns the top record in the big leagues at 74-41.
+Alex Dickerson hit an RBI double in the second and Casali doubled in a run to start the six-run fourth for San Francisco, which owns the top record in the big leagues at 74-41.
 The Giants have the club’s best record through 115 games since the 1993 team was 77-38 at this stage on the way to 103 wins in Dusty Baker’s first season as manager.

 Webb (6-3) struck out eight over six scoreless innings and allowed three hits for his fifth straight victory since losing at Colorado on May 5.
 He was backed by a pair of double plays in the first and second innings.